JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 ```

 > This query finds the `Host` asset that `USES` each `AccessKey` and returns a set
 > of specific properties.
-You can add or remove properties returned as needed.
+You can add or remove the returned properties, if necessary.
 >
-> Note that the keyword `that` is what tells the query to traverse the graph to find
+> The keyword `that` is what tells the query to traverse the graph to find
 > connections/relationships between assets, followed by a _verb_ that
 > represents the relationship class.
 >
-> Also, keep in mind you can switch to the **Graph** view to get a more visual
+> Also,  you can switch to the **Graph** view to get a more visual result, and
-> result, and continue to drill down interactively.
+> continue to drill down interactively.

 Again, you can query using the more specific asset types.
 For example: